Robert6006/easy-framework/README.md

 ## Contributing

 Issues and pull requests are welcome.
-[Contribution guide + any CLA note — to be added.]
+A contribution guide will follow.

 ## Status